rantao16/rantao16.github.io/_pages/about.md

 My research focuses on probability and stochastic analysis, with their applications to statistical physics.
 I work on topics including stochastic partial differential equations, interacting particle systems, and Malliavin calculus.

-Here is a copy of my (out-of-date) [CV](https://drive.google.com/file/d/1QAnjKtOeVYARGnoyFWeTqpMsvxPqjKny/view?usp=sharing).
+Here is a copy of my [CV](https://drive.google.com/file/d/1QAnjKtOeVYARGnoyFWeTqpMsvxPqjKny/view?usp=sharing).

 Preprints and Publications:
 ---